AE9RB/mruby/README.md

 ## What's this fork

+This is a fork of mruby, not an mrbgem for use with the main project.

 mruby-complex adds support for complex numbers as an immediate mrb_value.
 The main development branch of mruby is limited to only having core features specified in the ISO specification.
-This means the implementation of a complex type can only exist as an mrbgem.
-As an mrbgem, every complex number would have to exist as an object which imposes severe performance penalties for most use cases.
+This means the implementation of a complex type should only exist as an mrbgem.
+However, it is not practical to do with the current architecture.

-This is a complete fork of mruby, not an mrbgem for use with the main project.
-Implementation of the complex type exists as an mrbgem but is unusable without changes to the mruby core.
+Ruby typically has terrible performance with complex numbers.
+The benchmark/fft.rb program runs 250 times slower in Ruby 2.1 than a C implementation.
+Also, massive amounts of transient objects are created on the heap which must be garbage collected.
+This fork substantially iproves performance as well as completely eliminating the transient objects.

+ * mruby-complex fft.rb => 35ms
+ * Ruby 2.1.2 fft.rb => 129ms

 ## What's mruby